mistralmail/mistralmail/README.md

 We dump the complete emails in the database at this moment.
 In the future we would like to add support for object storage for the actual mail bodies.
 But that's nothing for the near future.

-## Webmail
+### Webmail

 Currently there are no concrete plans to implement a webmail.
 But wouldn't it be nice to have it someday?

 ### Web management

-Instead of configuring everything via a CLI, we'd like to add an admin dashboard on which you can easily configure everything.
-Checking DNS records, checking state of the server, metrics, managing users, ...
+Instead of configuring everything via a CLI, it's also possible to use the very basic web ui.
+But this is still very basic.

 ### SPAM